By Caleb Malik

 Attract, convert, close, delight—these are the four phases of inbound marketing that we all know and love.

-Until recently, we had the marketing hub and sales hub to support the attract, convert, and close phases, but we didn’t necessarily have technology from HubSpot that would allow us to excel at the delight phase.
+Until 2018, HubSpot focused on the Marketing Hub and Sales Hub to support the attract and engage phases, but we didn’t necessarily have technology from HubSpot that would allow us to excel at the delight phase.
 Sure, we could pull in a third-party tool that might help, but it wasn’t as streamlined as we wanted.

 What is the HubSpot Service Hub?